Locations:

 When should I see my healthcare provider?

-If you’ve been diagnosed with adenoid cystic carcinoma, it’s important to call your healthcare provider anytime you develop new symptoms or existing symptoms worsen.
-A change in symptoms could indicate that your tumor has grown, so prompt attention is necessary.
+If you have adenoid cystic carcinoma, tell your healthcare provider any time you develop new or worsening symptoms.
+A change in symptoms could mean that your tumor has grown.

 • Has cancer spread anywhere else in my body?